rahulunair/xpu_setup/base/Readme.md

 sudo ./6_conda_setup.sh
 ```

-This script will install Miniconda to the **'devcloud'** environment and install packages like JupyterHub and IPython to the base environment.
+Installs Miniconda to the 'devcloud' environment and packages like JupyterHub and IPython.

 7. Install Packages from Intel Basekit